 5 tips to improve your coaching during the game!

-Who doesn't know it from themselves or has experienced it several times in games?
-In the heat of the moment, we coaches shout sentences like “Boys, play football!”, “More exercise” or “Play faster”.
+Who hasn't experienced it themselves or hasn't experienced it several times during games?
+In the heat of the moment, we coaches shout phrases like "Boys, play football!", "More movement" or "play faster".
 Of course we know what that means.
-The players probably know what they should do better, but is that really effective?
+The players probably also know roughly what they should do better, but is that really effective?

-What exactly do you mean by “Boys, play football!”?
-The problem that we recognize is that we as trainers have taken over these commands from our trainers or other trainer colleagues without thinking about it.
-Somehow it is logical anyway what is meant by that.
-The game is no longer nice right now, the players are knocking the ball away too quickly, the passing game is imprecise, controlling the ball takes too long and the players should support each other again and coach each other positively.
-Is it clear what this means, isn't it?
+What exactly does "Boys, play football!" mean?
+The problem we see is that we coaches have unthinkingly adopted these commands from our coaches or other coaching colleagues.
+Somehow it's logical what they mean.
+The game is no longer beautiful, the players are kicking the ball away too quickly, the passing is inaccurate, it takes too long to control the ball and the players should support each other again and coach each other positively.
+It's clear what they mean, isn't it?

-These things are going on in the coach's mind, he summarizes his thoughts and wants to use this command to get the game back on track.
+These things are happening in the coach's mind, he summarizes his thoughts and wants to use this command to get the game back on track.
 The recipients of the command are his players.
-Each of these players receives this message individually, processes it with their thoughts (decodes) and gives feedback, here in the form of changed gaming behavior.
-But if this playing behavior was not what the coach wanted, he sends another message and the cycle starts again!
+Each of these players receives this message individually, processes it with his thoughts (decodes it) and gives feedback, in this case in the form of changed playing behavior.
+If this playing behavior was not what the coach wanted, he sends another message and the cycle starts again!

 TIP 1: Eliminate phrases and prepare the keywords with your team!

 Coaching, on the other hand, is much more precise and meaningful because the players understand the message.
 Write down your coaching keywords on a piece of paper and define them precisely.
-The next task will be to define this together with your team.
-Also address your team and ask them what they understand by this.
-They may have previously understood it completely differently.
-Last but not least, integrate these jointly defined coaching points into your training!
+The next task will be to define these together with your team.
+Talk to your team and ask them what they understand by them.
+They may have understood it completely differently up to now.
+Last but not least, integrate these jointly defined coaching points into training!

 If we coach too much, we overload our players.
-With constant coaching, the players' creativity also suffers because they no longer make their own decisions, but are only executing orders.
+Constant coaching also affects the creativity of the players, as they no longer make their own decisions, but are only following orders.
 The word is of course slightly exaggerated, but we should still pay attention to the frequency of coaching.
-It's better to have less, precise and understandable information than to be permanent and overloading.
-Focus on the key coaching points you want to bring into the game and pay attention to player feedback.
-Changes in gaming behavior sometimes only occur after a few minutes.
-Be aware of that.
+It is better to do less, precise and understandable coaching than to do it constantly and overloading it.
+Concentrate on the key coaching points that you want to bring into the game and pay attention to the feedback from the players.
+Changes in playing behavior sometimes only occur after a few minutes.
+Be aware of this.

-TIP 3: Ask for feedback from your fellow trainers
+TIP 3: Request feedback from your fellow trainers

-If you're interested in improving, there's no shame in asking for feedback on your coaching from your fellow coaches, even if it might be uncomfortable.
-Of course you need honest feedback.
-The opinions of your coaching colleagues are extremely important because they can give you feedback that you rarely get from your players.
-Was it expressed precisely and clearly?
-Did the players understand and implement it?
-Was it too much or too little coaching?
+If you are interested in improving, there is no shame in asking for feedback on your coaching from your fellow coaches, even if it might be uncomfortable.
+Of course, you need honest feedback.
+The opinions of your fellow coaches are extremely important because they can give you feedback that you rarely get from your players.
+Was it expressed precisely and understandably?
+Did the players understand it and implement it?
+Was there too much or too little coaching?
 What were the gestures and facial expressions like?
-With these questions you will receive immediate feedback and can draw initial conclusions.
+With these questions, you will receive immediate feedback and can draw initial conclusions.

 TIP 4: Have it filmed

-Have you ever thought about having (just) the game filmed, but also yourself?
-Have yourself filmed during the dressing room address and also during the game.
+Have you ever thought about not (just) having the game filmed, but also yourself?
+Have yourself filmed during the dressing room speech and also during the game.
 Why?
-Not only what you say is important, but also your gestures and facial expressions.
-Crossing your arms during a motivational speech is not very effective, but do we really notice it while we speak?
-Even during the game, the players keep looking at you when you call in coaching points.
-By recording you can see for yourself whether the hand movements matched what you asked for and whether they seemed understandable.
+It's not just the words you say that are important, but also your gestures and facial expressions.
+Crossed arms during a motivational speech are not very effective, but do we even really notice that when we're speaking?
+During the game, too, the players keep looking at you when you call out coaching points.
+By recording, you can see for yourself whether the hand movements matched what you asked for and whether it seemed understandable.
 This TIP 4 is one of the most important for me because it gives you unfiltered feedback!

-TIP 5: Constantly improve yourself and still be yourself
+TIP 5: Constantly improve and still remain yourself

-If you have read this far, then it shows me that you are willing to develop further as a trainer.
-This is also the secret to being successful in the long term.
-Absorb new knowledge, extract the best for yourself and apply it.
-But the most important thing is that you don't pretend and remain authentic, so apply it in your own way.
+If you've read this far, it shows me that you're willing to develop further as a trainer.
+This is also the secret to long-term success.
+Soak up new knowledge, get the best out of it and apply it.
+The most important thing, however, is that you don't pretend and remain authentic, so apply it in your own way.

-If you liked the post, let us know.
+If you liked the article, let us know.
 Feel free to write a message for further coaching tips.

-And please share this post if you think other trainers should think about it too!
+And please share this post if you think other coaches should think about it too!

 Author: Tammo Neubauer